Optimization, Generalization and Differential Privacy Bounds for Gradient Descent on Kolmogorov-Arnold Networks: Preliminaries and Main Results

 To enable training KANs on sensitive datasets, we study a differentially private variant of GD (DP-GD).
 We first present DP-GD with an explicit choice of the Gaussian noise variance ensuring $(\epsilon,\delta)$-DP, and then establish its privacy and utility (population risk) guarantees.

 We begin by recalling DP \cite{dwork2006calibrating}.
-Two datasets $S$ and $S'$ are neighboring if they differ in one data point. \begin{definition}[Differential privacy] We say that a randomized algorithm $\A$ satisfies $(\gep, \delta)$-DP if, for any two neighboring datasets $S$ and $S'$ and any measurable set $E$ in the output space of $\A$, it holds

-We say $\A$ satisfies $\gep$-DP if $\gd=0$. \end{definition} We ensure DP by adding Gaussian noise to the gradients at each iteration and projecting the noisy updates onto bounded domains.
+Two datasets $S$ and $S'$ are neighboring if they differ in one data point. \begin{definition}[Differential privacy] We say that a randomized algorithm $\A$ satisfies $(\gep, \delta)$-DP if, for any two neighboring datasets $S$ and $S'$ and any measurable set $E$ in the output space of $\A$, it holds $\mathbb{P}(\A (S)\in E) \le e^\gep \mathbb{P}(\A(S')\in E)+ \gd.$ We say $\A$ satisfies $\gep$-DP if $\gd=0$. \end{definition} We ensure DP by adding Gaussian noise to the gradients at each iteration and projecting the noisy updates onto bounded domains.
 The noise variances are chosen according to the $\ell_2$-sensitivity (Definition~\ref{def:sensitivity}) of the per-iteration gradients.

 Specifically, let $\ba(0)\in\R^{mdp}$ and $\bc(0)\in\R^{mp}$ be the initialization of DP-GD generated according to \eqref{eq:init-W}.
 For $R>0$, let $\mathcal{B}(\bar{u},R)$ denote the closed Euclidean ball centered at $\bar{u}$ with radius $R$.
 We define the parameter domains $\Omega_{\ba}= \mathcal{B}(\ba(0),R_1)$ and $\Omega_{\bc}= \mathcal{B}(\bc(0),R_2)$ for some constants $R_1,R_2 >0$, and let $\proj_\Omega(\cdot)$ denote the Euclidean projection onto $\Omega$.
 Rather than using gradient clipping, we control sensitivity by constraining the iterates via projection.
 Given dataset $S$, step size $\eta$, and privacy parameters $(\epsilon,\delta)$.
 For $k=0,\dots,T-1$, let $\widetilde{\Theta}(k)=(\ba(k),\bc(k))$, DP-GD updates $\ba(k)$ and $\bc(k)$ via